Myth: digital-only is the answer

 About Sonder

-Sonder is an Active Care technology company that helps organisations improve the wellbeing of their people so they perform at their best.
+Sonder is a technology company that helps organisations improve the wellbeing of their people so they perform at their best.
 Our mobile app provides immediate, 24/7 support from a team of safety, medical, and mental health professionals - plus onsite help for time-sensitive scenarios.
 Sonder clinicians hold certifications across the United Kingdom, Australia and New Zealand.
 This puts us alongside leading hospitals and healthcare institutions around the world.

 Related posts